Greg Valentine: Mid-Atlantic Championship Wrestling (1982–1984)

 Valentine would hold the United States Championship twice more, renewing his feud with Wahoo in 1982 and defeating him for the title on November 4 with the assistance of his manager, Sir Oliver Humperdink.
-Roddy Piper began pursuing the title, and, after Piper gave Valentine a cake with a dog collar inside, the two had a series of brutal dog collar matches, most notably at Starrcade 1983, where Piper pinned Valentine in a non-title match after repeatedly whipping him with the steel chain.
+Roddy Piper began pursuing the title, and, after Piper gave Valentine a cake with a dog collar inside, the two had a series of brutal dog collar matches, most notably at Starrcade '83: A Flare for the Gold, where Piper pinned Valentine in a non-title match after repeatedly whipping him with the steel chain.
 The feud was intensified by Valentine's propensity to focus on Piper's ear, which had been injured earlier in his career and would bleed easily.
-Piper would eventually defeat Valentine on April 16, 1983, but Valentine regained the title on April 30 in Greensboro, NC; after the match, where he regained the US Title from Piper, Valentine hit Piper in the ear with US Title.
+Piper would eventually defeat Valentine on April 16, 1983, but Valentine regained the title on April 30 in Greensboro, North Carolina; after the match, where he regained the United States Championship from Piper, Valentine hit Piper in the ear with the United States Championship title belt.
 He dropped the title to Dick Slater on December 14, just before leaving them for the World Wrestling Federation.